Federal debt collection laws

 » MORE: How to get out of debt

-Examples of debt collection violations in Florida
+What are some examples of debt collection violations in Florida?

 According to Florida-based law firm Jimerson Birr, common violations of the FCCPA that lead to litigation in the state include: